 Starting with The International 2016 (TI6), Valve replaced the Compendium with the Battle Pass, which offered numerous quests, achievements, and other in-game rewards for its owner.

 Unlike the Compendiums, the Battle Pass removed the crowdfunding stretch goals of previous tournaments.
-Rewards went directly to the owners immediately upon purchase.
+Rewards went directly to the owners immediately upon purchase of the Battle Pass.
 Moreover, instead of adding a fixed amount of US$2.50 to the prize pool, Battle Pass contributed 25% of its total proceeds to The International.

 The new Battle Pass led to a US$20,770,460 prize pot for TI6, with Chinese team Wings Gaming claiming the grand prize of US$9.1 million.
 Despite only exceeding TI5’s prize pool by just over US$2 million, TI6 still impressed as it broke through the US$20 million mark — an achievement thought unlikely at the time.